 Private equity transactions occur across almost all industries.
-The yearly number of delistings owing to going-private transactions of private equity funds increased during the past year, but is still too low to identify sector-specific trends.
+The yearly number of delistings owing to going-private transactions of private equity funds has increased in recent years.
+In 2020, certain industries lost their potential for transactions (eg, the automotive industry), whereas others remained constantly in demand.
 Generally speaking, companies with stable cash flow and growth potential are suitable for going private.
 In addition, there should not be a high level of indebtedness to allow further leverage.
-It is also helpful if no significant free float makes it difficult to build a strong equity position.
+No significant free float is helpful in quickly building a strong equity position.
 Ideally, there are entrepreneurs or founders holding a large stake in a company who want to strengthen it with the help of a stock market withdrawal.
-With respect to specific regulatory schemes limiting the potential targets of private equity firms, investments in critical infrastructure, such as the arms industry, may be monitored by the Federal Ministry of Economics and Technology.
+With respect to specific regulatory schemes limiting the potential targets of private equity firms, investments in critical infrastructure, such as the arms industry, may be monitored by the Federal Ministry of Economics and Energy.